 5 Tips to Help You Choose the Right Divorce Attorney

-Step 1.
-BUDGET.
-What kind of attorney can you afford?
+1. BUDGET: What kind of attorney can you afford?

 The one constant I find out there is that nobody is happy with an attorney that quits on them.
 I know I wouldn’t be.

-Unfortunately, that result is often pre-ordained by people choosing an attorney that charges $400.00 or more per hour in contested case.
+Unfortunately, that result is often pre-ordained by people choosing an attorney that charges $400.00 or more per hour.
 Unless you are simply seeking a little information or maybe a deed prepared, you are not going to be able to hire an attorney who charges this much and spend less than five or ten thousand dollars FOR A SIMPLE SETTLEMENT.

-Notice I did not say trial or contested case.
-I said “settlement.”
-For an actual trial of lets say, a tough child custody and child support case, you are probably looking at fifty to seventy five thousand dollars.
+Notice I did not mention a trial or contested case above.
+For an actual trial of let’s say, a tough child custody and child support case, you are probably looking at fifty to seventy-five thousand dollars.
 Double that for alimony and property division trials.

 Can you afford that?
 If not, do not choose this attorney.

+Are you a detail-oriented control freak?
 Maybe you are a passive person who wants an attorney to handle all the “bad stuff” and guide you towards the best outcome while you focus on other things.
-Maybe you want an attorney to cry with you as you explain whats happened and then help you squeeze the eyeballs out of that good for nothing soon to be ex of yours.
+Maybe you want an attorney to cry with you as you explain what’s happened and then help you squeeze the eyeballs out of that good for nothing soon to be ex of yours.

 Perhaps you are a combination of all three, and you want an attorney that will educate and include you in the case planning, offer thoughtful guidance and encouragement, as well as actually demonstrating that they care about you and your case instead of treating you like a number.

-Review your prospective attorneys advertising material and website.
-Speak with attorney and determine for yourself if this divorce lawyer is a good fit for you or not.
+Review your prospective attorney’s advertising material and website.
+Speak with the attorney and determine for yourself if this divorce lawyer is a good fit for you or not.

 Generally you are better off hiring an attorney with reasonable work experience, a thoughtful process for handling cases, a price range you can afford, as well a willingness to take a case to trial if it becomes necessary.